-Our comments on policy 24: retail on little being done on the importance of having health as a core principle of the planning system for decision making, despite the evidence, also apply here to town
+Our comments on policy 24: retail on little being done on the importance of having health as a core principle of the planning system for decision making, despite the evidence, also apply here to town centre living.

-23 Scottish Government (2018) Research Project: To Explore the Relationship Between the Food Environment and the Planning System centre living.
 It is essential that health is a core principle for town centre living to ensure that those living in town centres can readily access a food system which prioritises healthy and nutritious food.